Vatican City

 Vatican City, (Note: Sometimes "the Vatican City".) officially the Vatican City State (Stato della Città del Vaticano; (Note: Stato della Città del Vaticano (/it/) is the name used in the text of the state's Fundamental Law and in the state's official website.)
 Status Civitatis Vaticanae), (Note: The ecclesiastical, and therefore official, pronunciation is /la/; the classical one is /la/.)
-(Note: In the languages used by the Secretariat of State of the Holy See (except English and Italian as already mentioned above):
+(Note: In the languages used by the Secretariat of State of the Holy See (except English, Latin and Italian, as already mentioned above):